LA-based SoLo Funds raises $10 million to offer an alternative to predatory payday lenders – TechCrunch

 It’s a marketplace where borrowers can set the terms of their loan repayment and lenders can earn extra income while supporting folks who need the help.

-The company is financing tens of thousands of loans per month, according to chief executive officer and co-founder, Travis Holoway and loan volumes are growing at about 40% monthly, he said.
+The company is financing tens of thousands of loans per month, according to chief executive officer and co-founder Travis Holoway, and loan volumes are growing at about 40% monthly, he said.

-While Holoway would not disclose the book value of the loans transacted on the platform, he did say that the company’s default and delinquency rates were lower than that of its competitors.
+While Holoway would not disclose the book value of the loans transacted on the platform, he did say the company’s default and delinquency rates were lower than that of its competitors.
 “Our default rate is about three times better than the industry average — which is the payday lending industry that we’re looking to disrupt,” Holoway said.

 The company also offers a sort of default insurance product that lenders can purchase to backstop any losses they experience, Holoway said.
 That service, rolled out in April of last year, helped account for some of the explosive 2,000% growth that the company saw over the course of 2020.

-SoLo has seen the most activity in Texas, Illinois, California, and New York, states with large populations and cities with the highest cost of living.
+SoLo has seen the most activity in Texas, Illinois, California and New York, states with large populations and cities with the highest cost of living.

 “Our borrowers are school teachers… are social workers.
 When you live in those larger cities with higher costs of living they can’t afford the financial shocks that they could if they lived in Dayton, Ohio,” said Holoway.